harfangeek/MeshEditor/README.md

 ### Makefile (Linux and Windows)

 Go to the project root and execute `make`.
+The Makefile has been tested on:
-Tested using Mingw-w64 from a standard Windows 7 command prompt and using gcc/g++ and clang/clang++ on Debian 9 64 bits.
+- Windows 7 64bits using Mingw-w64.
+The Makefile can be executed from a standard Windows CMD and from Git Bash.
+- Debian 9 64bits using gcc/g++ and clang/clang++

 Some options are tweakable.
 Two examples:
 - 32 bits binary with debug info with clang/clang++: `make CC=clang CCPP=clang++ MODE=debug ARCH=x86`